hypi-universe/docs-legacy/content/FAQs.md

 The Hypi market place allows developers to earn revenue and the only cost to the developer is the initial development since Hypi hosts and manages their apps after they’re launched.
 The Hypi community makes it easy for businesses to find developers to build cloud software solutions for them

-## Q. What types of apps can I built using the features released today?
+## Q. What types of apps can I build using the features released today?
 Hypi's serverless development platform is capable of developing any CRUD or data driven application.
 Declare what you want, code if you want.

 The Hypi platform provides storage and distribution for your application.
 By simply writing a Hypi data model an organisation can instantly get a data driven application that would otherwise have taken weeks or months to build.